Alcatel-Lucent: Predecessor companies

 Also in 1925, Western Electric sold its International Western Electric Company subsidiary to ITT Corporation.
-CGE purchased the telecommunications part of ITT in the mid-1980s.
+CGE purchased ITT's telecommunications division in the mid-1980s.

 AT&T re-entered the European telecommunications market in 1984 following the Bell System divestiture.
-Philips promoted the venture in part because its PRX public switching technology was ageing and it sought a partner to help fund the development costs of digital switching.
+Philips promoted the venture in part because its PRX public switching technology was aging, and it sought a partner to help fund the development costs of digital switching.
 The joint company used the existing manufacturing and development facilities in The Hague, Hilversum, Brussels and Malmesbury as well as its U.S. resources to adapt the 5ESS system to the European market.
 The joint venture company AT&T & Philips Telecommunications BV doubled annual turnover between 1984 and 1987, winning major switching and transmission contracts, mainly in the effectively captive Netherlands market.
 In 1987, AT&T increased its holding to 60% and in 1990 it purchased the remainder of the Philips' holding.

 In 1998, Alcatel Alsthom shifted its focus to the telecommunications industry, spinning off its Alsthom activities and changing the company's name to Alcatel.
 AT&T spun off Lucent Technologies in April 1996 with an initial public offering (IPO).

+In February 2000, Alcatel acquired Canada's Newbridge Networks.

 In April 2004, TCL Corporation and Alcatel announced the creation of a mobile phone manufacturing joint venture: Alcatel Mobile Phones.
 A year later Alcatel sold its share in the joint venture but licensed the Alcatel brand name to TCL, which continues to this day under Nokia.